 International Dance Day is a global celebration of dance, created by the Dance Committee of the International Theatre Institute, the main partner for the performing arts of UNESCO.

 “Since its creation in 1982, the International Dance Committee and the International Theatre Institute ITI select an outstanding dance personality to write a message for International Dance Day each year.
 This day is a celebration day for those who can see the value and importance of the art form “dance”, and acts as a wake-up-call for governments, politicians and institutions which have not yet recognised its value to the people and to the individual and have not yet realised its potential for economic growth.”

-This year’s dance keynote speaker is Karima Mansour, a dancer, choreographer and educator that is from Egypt.
+The 2019 dance keynote speaker was Karima Mansour, a dancer, choreographer and educator that is from Egypt.
 Amongst a huge list of achievements, Mansour founded MAAT, the first contemporary dance country in Egypt.
-It’s safe to say we have a soft spot for a female dance CEOs who push boundaries and pioneer movements in their societies (sunglasses emoji).
+It’s safe to say we have a soft spot for a female dance CEOs who push boundaries and pioneer movements in their societies.
 Mansour has created over 20 choreographic works in her time and dabbled in film and theatre.
 As this year’s international dance spokesperson, it is her job to address the world on the importance of dance in society.
 So without further ado, here is Mansour’s full address: